About AuraCamera

 Late 20th century

 A century of ventures to photograph the aura resulted in a camera devised in the New Age milieu of the 1970s by a Californian entrepreneur named Guy Coggins.
-Coggins, who has a background in electrical engineering, first brought his AuraCam 3000 to market in the early 1980s, and later released the AuraCam 6000.
-While Kirlian photography created contact prints, Coggins’s AuraCam adapted Kirlian methods to produce instant photographs, linking an instant-film camera to two elecrodes hand plates containing physiological sensors.
+Coggins, who has a background in electrical engineering, first brought his AuraCamera 3000 to market in the early 1980s, and later released the AuraCamera 6000.
+While Kirlian photography created contact prints, Coggins's AuraCamera adapted Kirlian methods to produce instant photographs, linking an instant-film camera to hand sensor plates.